 Plus, you might just drum up support — like the principal of the private school did with the intricate mockup of his campus development plan.

 Mockups can mean different things to different people.
-For example, you could create a mockup of a printed brochure, a picture book, a building plan, or a physical product.
+For example, you could create a mockup of a logo design, a printed brochure, a picture book, a building plan, or a physical product.

 In this article, we’ll discuss mockup testing within the user interface/user experience (UI/UX) component of app screens or websites.

 But first, let’s dive into what these mockups are and why you need them.

 What are UI/UX mockups?

 User interface and user experience are the backbone of any app or website.
 They’re similar, but not the same.

 User interface is the visual aspect of your website or app, such as the placement of its buttons, sidebars, menus, pages, and more.

 User experience goes a little deeper to include the entire journey the customer takes from start to finish on an app or website — for example, the experience of landing on an e-commerce page, adding an item to your cart, and checking out.

 UX is all-encompassing.
 To study a user’s experience with your website or app, you want to know the following: